chandimaj1/metrics_app_bundle/README.md

 #### React Application

 1. Copy the `metrics_reactapp_onrails` folder
+2. Install required node modules `npm install`
-2. Start the node server `npm start` or `yarn start`
+3. Start the node server `npm start` or `yarn start`
-3. The app should be accessible at the default generated url
+4. The app should be accessible at the default generated url
-4. To connect with the services api, modify api_host url at `metrics_reactapp_onrails/src/Settings/apiSettings.js`
+5. To connect with the services api, modify api_host url at `metrics_reactapp_onrails/src/Settings/apiSettings.js`

 #### Backend Api service Rails app